anisha-afk/Proposal-1/README.md

-# 💕 Love Proposal for Inayat 💕
+# 💕 Love Proposal 💕

 A beautiful, interactive love proposal created with HTML, CSS, and JavaScript.
 This romantic web application features stunning animations, floating hearts, fireworks, and a heartfelt message.